-Pursuant to the receipt of the 2017 CRL, and the delay in the approval timeline for Twirla, our ability to continue operations after December 31, 2018 will depend on our ability to obtain additional funding, as to which no assurances can be given.
+Pursuant to the receipt of the 2017 CRL, and the delay in the approval timeline for Twirla, our ability to continue operations for the remainder of the second quarter of 2019 and beyond will depend on our ability to obtain additional funding, as to which no assurances can be given.
 Based upon the foregoing, there is substantial doubt about our ability to continue as a going concern.
 There can be no assurance that any financing by us can be realized, or if realized, what the terms of any such financing may be, or that any amount that we are able to raise will be adequate.

-As of March 31, 2018, we had cash and cash equivalents of \$28.3 million.
+As of June 30, 2018, we had cash and cash equivalents of \$22.5 million.
 We continue to analyze various alternatives, including strategic and refinancing alternatives, asset sales and mergers and acquisitions.
-Our future success depends on our ability to raise capital and/or implement the various strategic alternatives discussed above.
+Our future success depends on our ability to raise additional capital and/or implement the various strategic alternatives discussed above.
 We cannot be certain that these initiatives or raising additional capital, whether through selling additional debt or equity securities or obtaining a line of credit or other loan, will be available to us or, if available, will be on terms acceptable to us.
 If we issue additional securities to raise funds, whether through the issuance of equity or convertible debt securities, or any combination thereof, these securities may have rights, preferences, or privileges senior to those of our common stock, and our current stockholders may experience dilution.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates, including Twirla, or grant licenses on terms that may not be favorable to us.
-If we are unable to obtain funds when needed or on acceptable terms, we may be required to curtail our current development programs, cut operating costs, forego future development and other opportunities and may need to seek bankruptcy protection.
+If we are unable to obtain funds when needed or on acceptable terms, we then may be unable to complete the development of Twirla, and may also be required to further cut operating costs, forego future development and other opportunities and may need to seek bankruptcy protection.

-The unaudited financial statements as of March 31, 2018 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
+The unaudited financial statements as of June 30, 2018 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
 Our ability to continue as a going concern is dependent upon our uncertain ability to obtain additional equity and/or debt financing and reduce expenditures.
 These unaudited financial statements do not include any adjustments that might result from the outcome of this uncertainty.